dask/dask/docs/source/shared.rst

 .. image:: images/async-embarrassing.gif
    :width: 50 %
    :align: right
-   :alt: Embarassingly parallel dask flow
+   :alt: Embarrassingly parallel dask flow

 To keep the memory footprint small, we choose to keep ready-to-run tasks in a LIFO stack such that the most recently made available tasks get priority.
 This